LOLYAY-INC/LavMusicPlayer/README.md

 4. Restart LavMusicPlayer to see your changes

 If you want to prevent the extraction of assets (e.g., if you've already customized them), use the `-noextract` command line argument.
+You can also create your own site entirely, without depending on the built in web server.

 ## ✨ Features

 ### Core Features
-- **Local Music Playback**: Play music directly on your device with high-quality audio
+- **Local Music Playback**: Play music directly on your device with a demon.
 - **WebSocket API**: Control playback programmatically through a comprehensive WebSocket API
 - **HTTP Server**: Access the web interface and static assets through the built-in HTTP server
 - **System Tray Integration**: Control the player from your system tray for easy access